mpavlou/samplesizedev/README.md

 > $analytical_corrected
 > [1] 486
 ```
-We note that the adjusted C-statistic value used for the corrcted calculation above is 0.79:
+We note that the adjusted C-statistic value used for the corrected calculation above is 0.79:

 ``` r
 c_adj(target.prev = 0.2, target.c = 0.85, p = 10)